 - Played in 16 games with one start and finished the season with 26 total tackles, two sacks, one interception, one pass defensed and 13 special teams tackles.

-- Recorded his first interception in the Patriots 59-0 victory vs. Tennessee (10/8), picking off a Vince Young pass in the fourth quarter.
+- Recorded his first career interception in the Patriots 59-0 victory vs. Tennessee (10/18), picking off a Vince Young pass in the fourth quarter.

-- Registered his first career sack at Tampa Bay (1/25) in the Patriots 35-7 win at London’s Wembley Stadium.
-Dropped Josh Johnson for a 5-yard loss in the second quarter.
+- Registered his first career sack at Tampa Bay (10/25) in the Patriots 35-7 win at London’s Wembley Stadium, dropping Josh Johnson for a 5-yard loss in the second quarter.

-- Grabbed nine career interceptions for 107 yards and one touchdown.
+- Registered nine career interceptions for 107 yards and one touchdown.

-- Oregon’s two-time special teams player of the year and first-team all-conference special teams honoree.
+- Twice named Oregon’s special teams player of the year and a first-team All-Pac 10 special teams honoree.

-- Participated in more than 100 plays in a game on four occasions
+- Participated in more than 100 plays in a game on four occassions.

 - Patrick Christopher Chung was born on Aug.
-19, 1987 in Kingston, Jamaica to Sophia George-Chung and Ronald Chung.
+19, 1987, in Kingston, Jamaica to Sophia George-Chung and Ronald Chung and has seven siblings.